+What Language development for work

+Country Canada

+Language English

+Learners Employees

+How Classroom instruction, workplace assignments

+Where At work

-What Language development for work Country Canada Language English Learners Employees How Classroom instruction, workplace assignments Where At work Overview This is an integrated 10-month programme delivered onsite at an engineering company over 40 sessions by a language learning provider.
-The target learners are migrant engineers, from non-English-speaking countries.
+Overview At work This is an integrated 10-month programme delivered onsite at an engineering company over 40 sessions by a language learning provider.
+The target learners are migrant engineers from non-English-speaking countries.
 Objectives of the programme include: Oral Communication Speak with proficiency/fluency to be understood with less effort by peers, leads, management and clients Use interpersonal communication skills that will enhance occupation-specific skills Communicate in routine work and social situations Use ongoing self-assessment tools/methods/checklists.
 Written Communication Write to be clear and concise, coherent, objective and subjective Apply self-editing skills to future work.
 Working Effectively in a Multicultural Environment: Integrate multicultural sensitivity and competence Communicate easily with colleagues/clients in informal/formal work settings Be comfortable in a variety of workplace environments Seek clarification for understanding Speak with confidence Offer opinions and comments Pursue resources needed for enhancing performance.

-At the start of the programme, teachers from the learning provider conduct a six-step organizational and individual needs assessment to accurately assess the specific communication skill gaps experienced by the internationally trained engineers.
-The assessment includes: Step One -Consultation, Interviews and Focus Groups; Step Two - Job Shadowing;
+organizational and individual needs assessment to accurately assess the specific communication skill gaps experienced by the internationally trained engineers.
+The assessment includes: Step One -Consultation, Interviews and Focus Groups;

+Stop Two - Job Shadowing: